poole/lanyon/README.md

 ### Search

+Currently, search is implemented using [Elasticlunr.js](http://elasticlunr.com/), a JavaScript-based search engine that does not require any extra Jekyll plugins, and provide more advanced features than Lunr.js, which is what Elasticlunr.js is based on.
+There are also changes to the UI so that the search is more granular and provides features such as faceting, filtering, and other options.

-Currently, search is implemented using [Simple-Jekyll-Search](https://github.com/christian-fei/Simple-Jekyll-Search), a javascript-based search that does not require any extra Jekyll plugins.
+Previously, search is implemented using [Simple-Jekyll-Search](https://github.com/christian-fei/Simple-Jekyll-Search), a javascript-based search that does not require any extra Jekyll plugins.
 This provides a simple keyword and exact phrase search on volume pages and annotation content.

 ### Citation Information